 Scored best practices include:

-- Organization explicitly informs patients of their right to designate a person of their choice, including a domestic partner, as medical decision-maker
+- Facility explicitly informs patients of their right to designate any person of their choice, including an unmarried partner, as medical decision-maker

-- Organization offers employee training related to medical decision making that includes LGBTQ specific information
+- Staff training is provided specifically about medical decision making that includes LGBTQ-specific information